arunwidjaja/cloud-RAG/README.md

 # cloud-RAG

 This is a RAG service that allows users to query a database of assorted file types via a web interface.
-Currently powered by OpenAI's ADA and GPT-3.5 models.
+It's currently powered by OpenAI's ADA and GPT-3.5 models, and runs on AWS Lambda.

 ## Getting Started